 In 2005, Allan's wife committed suicide, leading to the very dark but very well-received Tough All Over, driven by a cover of Vertical Horizon's "Best I Ever Had".
 Living Hard, Get Off on the Pain, and Set You Free followed in the similarly dark and moody mode, with the last of these producing his biggest hit to date, "Every Storm (Runs Out of Rain)".
-Diminishing returns on singles have stalled the release of any subsequent albums.
+Diminishing returns on singles have stalled the release of any subsequent albums until 2021.

 Allan's music mixes honky-tonk sounds with a rougher rock edge, and impassioned vocals.

 - Used Heart for Sale (1996)

 - Alright Guy (2001)

 - Greatest Hits (2006)

 - Living Hard (2007)